🐰 Welcome to the Directus Docs!

 This is what you're reading right now.
 We believe that maintaining great Documentation is just as important as releasing great software.
 Luckily our docs are all written in markdown in a public repository so the community can help!

-To make it as easy as possible to actually play around with Directus we maintain two online demos: latest release (stable) and latest commit (nightly).
-Both demos reset each hour so if things look a little screwy just wait a bit.
-To access either of these demos you can use the credentials:
+To make it as easy as possible to actually play around with Directus we maintain an online demo: demo.directus.io.
+The demo resets each hour so if things look a little screwy just wait a bit.
+The credentials for this demo are:

 For general information, resources, and team info we maintain a marketing website.
 This is a good non-technical hub to serve as as introduction to the Directus platform.